-1. The first thing I recommend you to do is to track your period for at least two or three cycles.
+1. The first thing I recommend you do is to track your period for at least two or three cycles.

 Many tools can help you with this; you just have to choose what suits you best and are more likely to use, from a simple personal journal to a more sophisticated app on your phone.
 There is no better method than another: there is only one that works best for you.

 I’ll leave you some ideas below:

 - If you are more of a paper and pen type, you can track the days of your cycle and the corresponding symptoms in your journal (you can use a more sophisticated bullet journal if you are familiar with this method)

 - If, however, your mobile phone knows all your most intimate secrets, you can use one of The best period tracking Apps of all time!

 Personally, I combine the two methods: I track my cycles with a period tracking app on my phone, and, at the same time, I make notes of my symptoms in my bullet journal because I like to have the overall vision month by month.

 2. Go to your GP to validate the diagnosis.

 When you have the history of your last two/three cycles, take them with you to your general practitioner.
-Describe how you feel, what PMDD means to you, show him your journal, and stay as calm as possible (I know, easier said than done!).
+Describe how you feel, and what PMDD means to you, show him your journal, and stay as calm as possible (I know, easier said than done!).

 Many doctors still don’t know enough (or anything at all) about PMDD, so don’t be discouraged on the first try.
 If they don’t take you seriously, insist on and support your cause: bring with you some printable resources (visit the IAPMD website for lots of useful downloadable); ask a family member or a dear friend to come with you for moral support.
 As a last resort, try another doctor!